 Some soup cleanses are very restrictive on calories, and can make it difficult for you to consume enough calories each day.
 Gellman says it’s important to choose a soup cleanse that allows you to consume an appropriate amount of calories each day.
 She recommends eating at least 1200 to 1500 calories per day, but this number might be higher or lower depending on your weight, gender, and how much you exercise.

-If you’re not taking in enough calories on your soup cleanse, you may feel side effects such as fatigue, headaches, and dizziness, and, on the contrary, you might even end up overeating.
+If you’re not taking in enough calories on your soup cleanse, you may feel side effects, and, on the contrary, you might even end up overeating.
 “You may lose a few pounds initially, but most people will gain it right back and even more,” Nesheiwat says.
 “The key is consistency."

 You may get hungry quickly after eating puréed soups